First Nations Digital Inclusion

 The work underpinning Target 17 recognises that improving digital inclusion for First Nations people is an important enabler for broader social and economic benefits, including access to services and transforming the delivery of Government services consistent with Priority Reform Three in the National Agreement on Closing the Gap.

 The First Nations Digital Inclusion Advisory Group (Advisory Group) initial report was released in October 2023.
 The initial report provided advice and options to support improved digital inclusion for First Nations people.
-The Advisory Group will also shortly release its First Nations digital inclusion roadmap.
+The Advisory Group also launched its First Nations Digital Inclusion Roadmap on 10 December 2024.

 Based on the recommendations in the initial report, the Australian Government committed $68 million (GST exclusive) in the 2024–25 Budget on measures to support First Nations digital inclusion: